Last Updated on November 30, 2023

 A food scale is important for diabetics that are looking to carefully manage their diabetic.
 Once you use the food scale for a while, eventually you’ll be able to skip the scale and be able to make educated guesses on the amount of food you’re eating.

-If you’re looking for an easy way to control your portion sizes without having to weigh your food, buy smaller dinner plates.
+If you’re looking for an easy way to control your diabetes portion plate sizes without having to weigh your food, buy smaller dinner plates.
 Sounds crazy, right?
 Won’t you just go back and get seconds?

 When you use a smaller plate, your brain thinks that you should fill the plate with food.
 If you get a smaller plate, you won’t have to cover the plate in food, which means you’ll eat less food.

-Similar to getting smaller plates is going the divided plate method for portion control.
+Similar to getting smaller plates is going the divided plate method for diabetic portion control.
 Take your plate and divide it in half.
 One-half of the plate should be filled with vegetables.
 The other half divided again into quarters, one filled with a protein and the other quarter filled with a small portion of grains or starches.
 Starting out, you may want to physically divide the plate, but with more practice, you can do it visually.

 Write it Down